 Both Nick and myself, since school, have always been interested in and wanting to learn more about the war.
 This said we almost missed the information centre underneath the memorial as it was at the other end to the road and the one entrance.
 I am glad however that we did spot the entrance as it was a very moving experience, I don’t think you could ever know just how moving it would be until you walk around and read just a few of their stories and see the faces of the people.

-While walking around we headed towards Checkpoint Charlie, which was a guard house and many tourists taking photos with the ‘guards’ outside.
+While walking around we headed towards Checkpoint Charlie, which was a guard house with many tourists taking photos with the ‘guards’ outside.
 We didn’t spend too much time here although we did cross the road to a small exhibit opposite the Checkpoint Charlie museum with a piece of the Berlin Wall and then headed back to the hotel.

 Walking back and throughout our stay we spotted a few of the Buddy Bears, although we didn’t make a point to seek them out, the ones we did see made our short journeys better.